-During the summer months, our talented instructors lead guests on some of our most popular activities.
-We offer afternoon sessions (3hrs) open to onsite guests and public and complimentary evening sessions (1hr) for onsite guests.
+During the summer months (July 1 – August 31)*, our talented instructors lead guests on some of our most popular activities.
+We offer afternoon sessions (3hr) open to onsite guests and public, and complimentary evening sessions (1hr) for onsite guests.

-Participating in Daily Adventures is the best way to try activities such as, zip lining, high ropes and rock climbing.
-Activities are beginner friendly and include all the equipment.
-Space is limited, sign up at the office or by phone 250-286-3122.
-That said, there is often space available last minute.
+Participating in Daily Adventures is the best way to try activities such as zip lining, high ropes and rock climbing.
+Activities are beginner friendly and include all necessary equipment.
+Space is limited, so to ensure a spot we recommend signing up at the office or by phone 250-286-3122.
+That being said, there is often space available last minute.

 Daily Adventures Schedule

 |Wednesday||Tree Climb and Zipline||Kayak Soccer|